 What is Personal Information and why do we collect it?

-Personal Information is information that identifies an individual.
+Personal Information is information that identifies you as an individual.
 QSA is required by the Australian Government to collect personal information about you when you apply for participation in the Stoma Appliance Scheme.
-We may also collect personal information about you which is reasonably necessary to deliver support services to you.
-Examples of personal information collected by QSA may include your name, address, email address, phone number/s, Medicare card information, concession card information and other information related to your participation in the Stoma Appliance Scheme or the use of our services.
-Your personal information is obtained in many ways including via our membership application form and the Stoma Appliance Scheme registration form, by telephone, by facsimile, by email, via our website, through order placement, and via third parties.
-We do not use cookies on our website but cannot guarantee the policies of websites linked to our website or the policy of authorised third parties.
+We may also collect personal information about you which is reasonably necessary to deliver our support services to you.
+Examples of personal information collected by QSA may include your name, address, email address, phone number/s, IP address, device information, Medicare information, Department of Veterans Affairs information, Centrelink concession information and other information related to your participation in the Stoma Appliance Scheme or as a user of our services.
+Your personal information is obtained in many ways including via our membership application form and the Stoma Appliance Scheme registration form, by telephone, by facsimile, by email, via our website, through order placement, through your online portal account and via third parties such as through organisations that work collaboratively with us (for example: a referring hospital or another stoma association).

 Sensitive information is defined in the Privacy Act as information or opinion about such things as an individual’s racial or ethnic origin, political opinions, membership of a political association, religious or philosophical beliefs, membership of a trade union or other professional body, criminal record or health information.
 QSA is required by the Australian Government to collect sensitive information about you when you apply for participation in the Stoma Appliance Scheme.
-We may also collect personal information about you which is reasonably necessary to deliver support services to you.
+We may also collect sensitive information about you which is reasonably necessary to deliver support services to you.
 Examples of sensitive information that may be collected by QSA include information related to your stoma including your type of stoma and the reason for your stoma surgery.

-Sensitive information will be collected and used by us only for the primary purpose for which it was obtained; for a secondary purpose that is directly related to the primary purpose; with your consent; or where we are required or authorised by law.
+Sensitive information will be used only for the primary purpose for which it was obtained or for a secondary purpose that is directly related to the primary purpose in circumstances where you would reasonably expect such use.

 Third Parties